danielnoon/grapher/README.md

 }
 ```

-* `options.x`
-* `options.y`: tells the grapher where to put the y axis on the plot.
+* `options.x`: tells the grapher where to put the x axis on the plot.
 It DOES move the graph's center to that location.
+* `options.y`: same as `options.x` but it moves the y axis
 * `options.axes`: whether or not to draw the x and y axis

 *Note: the default for each property is listed first.*